davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 The Crystal Knob xenolith suite shows petrologic variation consistent with reheating from below, possibly due to interaction of a deep slab window with a thick pre-existing lithospheric lid from which the xenoliths were sourced.
-As discussed in @sec:PT-geochemical-variation, the array of increasing depletion with depth in the Crystal Knob sample set does not match simple decompression melting, and sample CK-6 experienced polyphase major-element refertilization by fractionated melt presumably generated below its pre-eruptive depth.
+Increasing depletion with depth in the Crystal Knob sample set does not match the signature of simple decompression melting [@sec:PT-geochemical-variation], and sample CK-6 experienced polyphase major-element refertilization by fractionated melt presumably generated below its entrainment depth.
 At the same time, low levels of re-enrichment by alkali-basalt-like melt are evident across the sample set.
 Deep partial melting and alkalic melt generation are common features of slab window volcanism [@Hole1991] and may contribute to the